 How do Closing Costs Work?

-"Closing Costs" are the fees which cover the various services involved in the sale of residential real estate.
+"Closing Costs" are the fees that cover the various services involved in the sale of residential real estate.
 Sellers and buyers often negotiate to decide how to share these closing costs.

 Standard Closing Costs